-The change in taxable income for Q1 2024 compared to Q1 2023 was primarily due to higher taxable income from MCAP.
-The tax loss from MCAP recorded in the prior year related to timing differences only and arose as a result of the tax treatment on sales of loans into certain securitization programs.
+The increase in taxable income for year to date 2024 compared to year to date 2023 was primarily due to higher taxable income recorded by MCAP.
 As a MIC, we pay out all of our taxable income to shareholders through dividends.